capitalfact/logainm-tedious-scrape/README.md

 # logainm-tedious-scrape

 Hits every logainm.ie page (one at a time).
-Repository is for educational purposes only.
-No longer maintained.

 Usage: Run main.py